scottchiefbaker/SmokeRand/README.md

 - Passed dieharder: lcg64

 # Versions history

+02.12.2024: SmokeRand 0.11, ranrot32 PRNG was added.
+Also a new modification of Hamming weights based test was added to `default` and `full` battery (uses 256-bit words, allows to find longer-range correlations and detect lagged Fibonacci generators and RANROT).

 01.12.2024: SmokeRand 0.1, an initial version.
 Requires some testing, extension of documentation, completion of `dos16` battery implementation for 16-bit